Glascode/shop/README.md

 #### Items identification

 The identification of the items (products) is based on their `productID` only.
 However, since the products are organised within different categories, the `categoryID` is kept in the parsing process so this parsing is made less heavy.
-For instance, there is no need to parse an entire category to retrieve a product if it's not a part of it).
+For instance, there is no need to parse an entire category to retrieve a product if it's not a part of it.

 ### HTML